Actors

 Highest-Grossing Movies

-Several of Eastwood’s highest-grossing movies originate from cameo roles or production work, including American Sniper, which grossed $548 million at the box office.
+Several of Eastwood’s highest-grossing movies originated from cameo roles or production work, including American Sniper, which grossed $548 million at the box office.
 As for lead roles, Gran Torino scored the highest at the box office, grossing $270 million, and Million Dollar Baby earned $217 million.

 Here’s a complete list of Clint Eastwood’s ten highest-grossing movies: